pluralsight-cloud/application-environment-configuration-security-ckad/8_Understand-Application-Security/README.md

 Attempt to run the `app-one-pod`.
 Update the manifest so it does not violate any enforced pod security options.

-Update the `app-two-pod` to disaple privilege escalation for its container and use the `NET_RAW` Linux capability.
+Update the `app-two-pod` to disable privilege escalation for its container and use the seccomp profile `RuntimeDefault`.
 Run the pod, noting the warnings.
 Copy the manifest to a new file `app-two-restricted` and resolve the issues in the deployment for restricted environments.

 ## Solution